What's Wrong with Aaron Rodgers?

 Fans breathed a sigh of relief—sure, Rodgers would have to wear a brace for a while, but he was going to be all right.
 So long as Rodgers was all right, the Packers would be too.

 Except Rodgers hasn't really been all right since.
-His accuracy is way down—his completion percentage this season is his lowest since 2015 and his second-lowest total in that category since 2010.
-Rodgers is missing throws—just flat missing them—that he would usually be able to make in his sleep.
+His accuracy is way down—his completion percentage this season is his lowest since 2015 and his second-lowest since he became a starter in 2008.
+Rodgers is missing throws—just flat-out missing them—that he would usually be able to make in his sleep.

 Throws like that third-down one-hop to Valdes-Scantling on that all-important fourth-quarter drive.

-He's also not anywhere near as mobile as we're accustomed to seeing him.
+He's also nowhere near as mobile as we're accustomed to seeing him.
 He's not Carson Palmer this year, but he's not Aaron Rodgers either.
 Rodgers is getting sacked—a lot.
 Five times against the Seahawks.
-Thirty-two times in total this season.
+Thirty times in total this season.

-As Gregg Bell of the Tacoma News-Tribune reported this week, Packers head coach Mike McCarthy admitted that Rodgers' knee remains an issue.
+As Gregg Bell of the Tacoma News-Tribune reported this week, Packers head coach Mike McCarthy acknowledged that Rodgers' knee remains an issue.

-“He’s managing it each and every day,” Packers coach Mike McCarthy said this week on a conference call.
-“It’s something that we knew was a big injury when it occurred.
-And you’ve just got to give him a tremendous amount of credit in what he does to get himself ready each and every week.”
+"He's managing it each and every day," McCarthy said this week on a conference call.
+"It's something that we knew was a big injury when it occurred.
+And you've just got to give him a tremendous amount of credit in what he does to get himself ready each and every week."

-The issue with Rodgers isn't just internal though.
+The issue with Rodgers isn't just internal, though.
 There are external factors at play as well.

-For much of his time as the king of Titletown, we've seen Rodgers take talented but flawed Green Bay teams deep into the playoffs.
-His scrambling ability compensated for sub-par offensive line play.
-He could overcome a leaky defense by just going bonkers and out-scoring opponents.
+For much of his time as the king of Titletown before this season, Rodgers took talented but flawed Green Bay teams deep into the playoffs.
+His scrambling ability compensated for subpar offensive line play.
+He could overcome a leaky defense by just going bonkers and outscoring opponents.

 That isn't happening this year.
 Green Bay's flaws around Rodgers are more pronounced than ever.
 The defense has been decimated by injuries and personnel losses—especially on the back end.
 With Jordy Nelson gone and Randall Cobb (and now tight end Jimmy Graham) hurt, the dependable receiving options at his disposal are Davante Adams and…that's it.